LauYeeYu/Lau-CPP-Lib/wiki/RB_tree_en.md

        const Allocator& allocator);
 ```
 - Construct a tree whose elements are among the range `[begin, end)`
-  with customized compare class, and customized allocator.
+  with a customized compare class and a customized allocator.
 - Time complexity: $O(n \log n)$. ($n$ is the number of elements in the
   range)